lm3nitro/Projects/NSM/NTOPng/NTOPng.md

 ## Ntopng Features

 One of the many features on Ntopng, is that it provides an IP blacklist.
-In this example we can see the IP that has been blacklisted and provided the link to verify the IP in virustotal and AbuseIP DB:
+In this example we can see the IP that has been blacklisted and provided the link to verify the IP in VirusTotal and AbuseIP DB:

 ![Pasted image 20240518194957](https://github.com/lm3nitro/Projects/assets/55665256/142129ea-c455-40c6-9e53-9414414ee044)